msachi/drawing-app/README.md

 # drawing-app
-A super basic drawing app
+A super basic drawing app using HTML canvas.